Kevalshah91/CollabClan/README.md

 ## Project Overview

-CodeUnite is a comprehensive platform designed to empower developers through various innovative features.
+CollabClan is a comprehensive platform designed to empower developers through various innovative features.
 Let's explore the exciting tech stack, applications, and features behind this project! 🚀

 ### Backend Development 🖥️